buttondown/examples/alpinejs/README.md

 ## Notes

 This example uses Alpine.js from CDN, so no npm installation is required.
-The development server uses Python's built-in HTTP server for simplicity.
+The HTML file can be opened directly in a browser or served via any static file server.
+It's iframe-ready and requires no build process.